I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/ns-hbaapi-hba_fcpbindingentry2.md

 For a more detailed description of the values that this member can have, see the T11 committee's <i>Fibre Channel HBA API</i> specification.

+`ScsiId`

+Contains a structure of type <a href="..\hbaapi\ns-hbaapi-hba_scsiid.md">HBA_ScsiId</a> that contains the information that uniquely identifies a logical unit for the operating system.

+`FcpId`

+Contains a structure of type <a href="..\hbaapi\ns-hbaapi-hba_fcpid.md">HBA_FcpId</a> that contains the FCP identifier for the logical unit and information about the port to be queried for information about the device.

+`LUID`

+Contains a structure of type <a href="..\hbaapi\ns-hbaapi-hba_luid.md">HBA_LUID</a> that holds a logical unit descriptor for the device that the operating system derives from SCSI inquiry data.

+`Status`

+Contains, on return, a status value that indicates the condition of the HBA.
+The status values that can be returned in this member correspond to the values associated with the <a href="https://msdn.microsoft.com/library/windows/hardware/ff557233">HBA_STATUS</a> WMI property qualifier.

 ## Remarks
 This structure is very similar to the <a href="..\hbapiwmi\ns-hbapiwmi-_hbafcpbindingentry2.md">HBAFCPBindingEntry2</a> structure.
 The only difference is that HBA_FCPBindingEntry2 returns HBA status.